-On February 16, 2022, Petrolia Canada Corporation (PCC), a wholly-owned subsidiary of Petrolia Energy Corporation (PEC), entered into a Purchase and Sale Agreement (PSA) and Debt Settlement Agreement (DSA) with Prospera Energy, Inc. (Prospera) whereby PCC sold its 28% working interest in the Luseland, Hearts Hill and Cuthbert fields.
+On February 16, 2022, Petrolia Canada Corporation (PCC), a wholly-owned subsidiary of the Company entered into a Purchase and Sale Agreement (PSA) and Debt Settlement Agreement (DSA) with Prospera Energy, Inc. (Prospera) whereby PCC sold its 28% working interest in the Luseland, Hearts Hill and Cuthbert fields to Prospera.
 The PSA and DSA agreements were effective as of October 1, 2021.
 The DSA included a convertible debenture for \$510,000 (CAD) with an interest rate of 8% per annum, compounded quarterly for a term of two years.

 The debenture was convertible at PCC's option into common shares of Prospera at a conversion price of \$0.05 (CAD) per share in the first year, from March 1, 2022 to March 31, 2023 and \$0.10 (CAD) in the second year from April 1, 2023 to March 31, 2024.
-Applicable interest will be payable in cash or shares of Prospera at the current market price.
-For more information, please see Form 8-K filed on February 28, 2022.
+Applicable interest was payable in cash or shares of Prospera at the current market price.
+The convertible debenture was converted into equity of Prospera in February and March of 2023, as discussed below in Note 5.